kaltura/adobe-connect-to-mkv-to-kaltura/README.md

 If the `SCOID_DURATION_MAPPING` ENV var is set, the `generate_recording_list.rb` script will use this mapping file to extract recording durations where possible.

-If the `ENABLE_REPLACEMENT` ENV var is set, the logic will attempt to replace the content of an existing Kaltura entry with the same reference ID value as the given SCOID, rather than create a new entry.
+If the `KALTURA_ENABLE_REPLACEMENT` ENV var is set, the logic will attempt to replace the content of an existing Kaltura entry with the same reference ID value as the given SCOID, rather than create a new entry.
 If no entry with a matching reference ID exists, a new one will be created.

 ## Contributing